Lima Travel Guide: Where to Stay, Eat, Pack, and Plan an Easier First Trip

 Plaza de Armas, the main square in the Historic Center.

-🛏️ So, where should I stay?
+🛏️ So, where should you stay in Lima?

 Weekend art fair at Parque Kennedy, the central park and gathering spot in Miraflores.

-• My Miraflores itinerary: A walking tour to eat ceviche, play with cats at Parque Kennedy, drink Peruvian coffee, explore artisan markets, and take in the cliffside park.
+My Miraflores itinerary: A walking tour to eat ceviche, play with cats at Parque Kennedy, drink Peruvian coffee, explore artisan markets, and take in the cliffside park.

-• My Barranco itinerary: A coastal and cultural walk that takes you from colorful streets and street art, down the cliffside to Barranco beach, and ends at a quiet park for sunset views.
+My Barranco itinerary: A coastal and cultural walk that takes you from colorful streets and street art, down the cliffside to Barranco beach, and ends at a quiet park for sunset views.

-• My Historic Center itinerary: A full day exploring Lima’s colonial heart—Plaza San Martín, Plaza de Armas, the Cathedral of Lima, the Convent of San Francisco and its catacombs, and other architectural highlights.
+My Historic Center itinerary: A full day exploring Lima’s colonial heart—Plaza San Martín, Plaza de Armas, the Cathedral of Lima, the Convent of San Francisco and its catacombs, and other architectural highlights.

-• My San Isidro itinerary: I don’t have a full post on this since this day consisted of visiting two museums: Museo de Sitio Pucllana, an archaeological site on the ruins of a pre-Inca pyramid, and the Place of Memory, Tolerance and Social Inclusion (Lugar de la Memoria), dedicated to the Peruvian internal conflict of the 1980s and 1990s.
+My San Isidro itinerary: I don’t have a full post on this since this day consisted of visiting two museums: Museo de Sitio Pucllana, an archaeological site on the ruins of a pre-Inca pyramid, and the Place of Memory, Tolerance and Social Inclusion (Lugar de la Memoria), dedicated to the Peruvian internal conflict of the 1980s and 1990s.
 I also took a long walk to get from Pucllana to Lugar de la Memoria, through the beautiful residential streets of San Isidro.
 Lugar de la Memoria is also situated right on the cliffside and opens up to the view of the ocean.

 Museo de Sitio Pucllana, the ruins of a pre-Inca pyramid from the Lima culture.